LWY1112/AppDataGeneration/README.md

-Here's the revised README with files categorized into Data Generation, Testing, and Other:
+Here's the updated README with the added instructions for running the data generation scripts from the terminal:

 ---